-Within seven calendar days of getting your grievance in writing, we will send you a letter letting you know we got it.
-Grievances received by phone are verbally acknowledged during the call.
+Within seven calendar days of getting your grievance by phone or in writing, we will send you a letter letting you know we got it.
 Within 90 calendar days, we will send you a letter that tells you what we've done to resolve your grievance.